Blackdown-District-Scouts/Hunted/README.md

 # Hunted — Game Tracker

+This game was run by Blackdown District Scouts as part of their district camp, this software is provided as is and with no warranty or support.

 A small PHP + MySQL web app to run and score a **Hunted** game, served from Docker and reachable by other computers on your local network.